SPS Fire Updates

 What chemicals may have been released during the fire?

 Fortunately, the main storage area for chemicals was not impacted and the bulk chemicals from those areas were removed from the site on February 21, 2025, by environmental response experts.
-For information on chemicals used in processing operations, please visit the “SPS Process Overview” section of SPSupdates.com.
+For information on chemicals used in processing operations, please visit the “SPS Process Overview” section.

 Community Safety